 Using an activity factor is a good way to estimate your total daily energy expenditure on any given day.
 However, you can also calculate the number of calories burned during specific activities based on the type of exercise and the intensity.

-The energy expended in any activity can be expressed as a standard number known as the metabolic equivalent of task, or MET.
+The energy expended during any activity can be expressed as a standard number; this is known as the metabolic equivalent of a task, or MET.

 When your muscles move, they require oxygen to produce energy.
 Activities that require more energy will burn more calories.

-The metabolic equivalent of a task is the ratio of the metabolic rate during exercise in a given activity compared to the metabolic rate at rest.
+The metabolic equivalent of a task is the ratio of the metabolic rate during exercise during a given activity compared to the metabolic rate at rest.